+Ensure that the age structures in the reference collection are representative of what will be available to age estimation technicians (the structures should cover wide spatial and temporal ranges, both annual and inter annual, all ages used in the stock assessment and both easy and difficult to read ageing structures ...)

+Ensure reference collections are updated with samples from recent years

 Strive to have a validation study to ascertain the periodicity of ageing patterns

-Ensure that the age structures in the reference collection are representative of what will be available to age estimation technicians (the structures should cover wide spatial and temporal ranges, ...)

 Laboratory operations

-Strive to obtain unbiased age estimates
+Strive to obtain unbiased age estimates.
+Carry out regular QC checks for each species/stock (both within and across laboratories).

 Develop and publish Standard Operating Procedures for each lab